Unboxed-Software/solana-course/content/intro-to-anchor-frontend.md

 await sendTransaction(transaction, connection)
 ```

-In summary, the Anchor `MethodsBuilder` provides a simplified and more flexible way to interact with on-chain programs.
+In summary, the Anchor `MethodsBuilder` provides a simplified and more flexible way to interact with onchain programs.
 You can build an instruction, a transaction, or build and send a transaction using basically the same format without having to manually serialize or deserialize the accounts or instruction data.

 ## Fetch program accounts